-‘BBC Dad’ Robert Kelly reflects on viral interview six years later
+‘BBC Dad’ shares photo with children as he reflects on viral interview years later

-‘BBC Dad’ reflects on viral interview six years later
+The children in viral ‘BBC Dad’ interview video are all grownup six years later

-It’s been six years since a father’s wife and two children interuppted his live BBC interview in a now-viral video
+Six years since Robert Kelly’s wife and two children interuppted his live BBC interview in viral video

 BBC interviewee’s kids burst into room during live Skype interview about South Korea

 It’s hard to believe it has been six years since the viral moment a father was photobombed by his wife and two children during a live interview.

-Now, professor Robert Kelly has marked the anniversary of the hilarious video.
+Now, professor Robert Kelly has shared a photo with his children and wife to mark the anniversary of the hilarious video.

+“Some BBC Dad content since the 6th anniversary of the original video was last Friday,” he tweeted on Tuesday.

+“Marion had a singing performance this past weekend, so we got some nice family pictures.
+Thanks again to all of you who follow me bc of the video.
+My family and I flattered by your kindness,” he said.

-Back in 2017, American professor Robert Kelly was being interviewed by the BBC from his home on the issue of South Korean politics when his daughter, Marion, walked into his office.
-The four-year-old wearing glasses burst open the door and danced her way into the room, as Professor Kelly attempted to push his child away.
+Back in 2017, American professor Kelly was being interviewed by the BBC from his home on the issue of South Korean politics when his daughter, Marion, walked into his office.
+The four-year-old wearing glasses burst open the door and danced her way into the room, as professor Kelly attempted to push his child away.

 Then, she was joined by her nine-month-old brother James, who was in a baby walker.
 They were quickly followed by Kelly’s wife, Kim Jung-a, who rounded up the children and tried her best not to be seen on camera.
 The mother of two was seen on her hands and knees as she dragged them out of his office, but the adorable damage had already been done.